Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 // uploadTestRegister is called once per process func uploadTestRegister() {
-	pflag.IntVar(&uploadTestOpts.size, "size", 10240, "Size in bytes of data to be transferred in upload or download tests.")
+	flag.IntVar(&uploadTestOpts.size, "size", 10240, "Size in bytes of data to be transferred in upload or download tests.")
 }
 ```